asgrumman/transit-housing/README.md

 # Mapping Affordable Housing and Public Transit Access in Chicago
 ## Summary

-I made a map that shows how public transit and affordable housing intermingle by neighborhood in Chicago using pandas, geopandas, and bokeh in Python.
+I made a few maps that show how public transit and affordable housing intermingle by neighborhood in Chicago using pandas, geopandas, and bokeh in Python.
 I also made a tutorial, which I'll post to my website soon and link here.

 ## Data
 - [Neighborhood Boundaries in Chicago](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Neighborhoods/bbvz-uum9)